-Key Stage 4

 - Try to make links in your answers.

-- Remember that balanced answers earn higher marks – show both sides.
+- Remember that balanced answers earn higher marks – show both.

-- A*/A standard answers often have a balanced and well-explained conclusion, too.
+- Answers at the top grades often have a balanced and well-explained conclusion, too.

 - Finally, remember that you need to leave enough time to complete all the questions if you are to get a good grade, so always time yourself when writing an answer.
 Don’t spent lots of time on a question you find easy, because you might run out of time for the rest of the questions.